 - In your header (if your theme allows)

 - At the end of your blog posts

-Next week, we’re going to break down my top ways to growing your email list and getting more traffic to blog in detail for now here are some ideas to get you started:
+Next week, we’re going to break down my top ways for growing your email list and getting more traffic to your blog in detail, but for now, here are some ideas to get you started:

 - Write a guest blog post and link to your freebie/content upgrade in your bio

 - Reach out to 25 people and manually ask them to join your list

 - Do a Facebook live and at the end tell people to sign up for your freebie

 - Use Facebook Groups (here’s free Trello board with the 60+ Facebook Groups for Bloggers organized by day and promotion type)

 - Do a freebie swap (I have a template for that here)